yichen1990/Nikki-LLM-demo/README.md

 ## This project demonstrates:

-- explicit LLM API invocation and control
+- Explicit LLM API invocation and control
-- structured JSON generation and parsing
+- Structured JSON generation and parsing
-- follow-up processing via schema validation and repair
+- Follow-up processing via schema validation and repair
-- secure RAG with untrusted retrieval boundaries
+- Secure RAG with untrusted retrieval boundaries
-- copilot-style artifact generation for academic workflows
+- Copilot-style artifact generation for academic workflows

 All functionality is exercised through live execution rather than static examples.